'Biohacker' Who Injected Himself With DIY Herpes Treatment Found Dead - Slashdot

 Re: (Score:2)

 Cars and parachutes are a poor analogy anyways.
 This is more like opening up a binary copy of the Linux kernel with a hex editor, and making changes to it with only a very rudimentary knowledge of assembly, and hardly any knowledge of the Linux kernel in general.
 Screwing up with that means the kernel crashes or something just doesn't work right.
-Screwing up with CRISPR, assuming something besides nothing at all happens, is going to fail spectacularly...like oh say...cancer formation in multiple major organ
+Screwing up with CRISPR, assuming something besides nothing at all happens, is going to fail spectacularly...like oh say...cancer formation in multiple major organs simultaneously.

 Re: (Score:2)